hhatto/autopep8/README.rst

                             verbose messages
-      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -r, --recursive       run recursively over directories; must be used with --in-place or --diff
+      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place --global-config filename
+                            path to a global pep8 config file (default:
+                            /Users/myint/.config/pep8); if this file does not
+                            exist then this is ignored.
+      --ignore-local-config
+                            don't look for and apply local config files; if not passed, defaults are updated with any config files in the project's root dir
+      -r, --recursive       run recursively over directories; must be used with --in-place or --diff
       -j n, --jobs n        number of parallel jobs; match CPU count if value is